datopian/quizzical/README.md

 2. TODO: The script (?) reads the human readable form and saves the result to a JSON file in the web.

-3. The app script reads the json file and creates a google form with the quizz.
+3. The app script reads the json file and creates a google form with the quiz.

 ## Formats